Home » Allgemein

-Einem Artikel von Gizmodo zufolge erlaubt das neue iPhone Entwickler-SDK erstmals offiziell VoIP-Funktionen über 3G.
+Einem Artikel von Gizmodo zufolge erlaubt das neue Entwickler-SDK erstmals offiziell -Funktionen über 3G.

 Die erste und bislang einzige Applikation, die dieses neue Feature nutzt, ist iCall, mit dem man am iPhone und iPod Touch ab sofort über das 3G-Datennetz VoIP-Telefonate führen kann.